May 1, 2022; revised November 26, 2022

 - Your friend is talking, and you are listening.
 That is an ārammaṇa coming through sotadvāra or the ears.
 You see him too, and that ārammaṇa comes through cakkhudvāra (eyes).
 You taste the food (with jivhādvāra or tongue).

-- The point relevant to the present discussion is that you not only see your friend’s face, but you have certain “mental aspects” associated with that rupa DEPENDING ON both him and what he is talking about.
-We cannot break those mental aspects into two separate parts, say one for just seeing his face and another for what he is talking about.
+- The point relevant to the present discussion is that you see your friend’s face and have a specific “mindset” associated with that rupa.
+That mindset depends on both him and what he is talking about.
+We cannot break those mental aspects into two separate parts, one for just seeing his face and another for what he is talking about.

 7. For example, suppose he started by saying that he had not seen you for several days and how glad he was to see you.
 The feelings that arise in you would be loving/sympathetic.
 Then he switched the subject to talk about a common enemy of the two of you, and the mental aspects that arise at that moment are more likely to be those of anger toward that other person.